 Stanford Student’s Common App Essay on an Experience that “Sparked a Period of Personal Growth”

-One of my students who is currently studying engineering at Stanford was originally planning to write her Common App essay on the time she felt like a failure because she couldn’t answer a judge’s question.
+Student Background: One of my students who is studying engineering at Stanford was originally planning to write her Common App essay on the time she felt like a failure because she couldn’t answer a judge’s question.
 (Click here to read “How to Successfully Apply to Engineering Programs.”)

-Let’s connect her basic essay structure back to what Princeton, Harvard, and Stanford emphasize in their evaluation of applications.
 Now her essay showed how she keeps “questing” and stretching herself.
 She’s demonstrating how she has “reserve power to do more” because each significant experience she has sparks more personal growth, contemplation, and action.
-She is constantly deepening and expanding her perspectives to benefit not only herself but also others.
+She’s constantly deepening and expanding her perspectives to benefit not only herself but also others.
 So even though this essay started with what seemed like a moment of failure (not being able to answer the judge’s question), it was really about her own growth.

 WAYS TO WORK WITH DR. BERNSTEIN!

 Click here to learn how to schedule a private consultation with Dr. Bernstein.